How Do You Know You’re In A One-Sided Relationship? 13 Signs

 After all, why would you want to confront the signs?
 Acknowledging the fact that you may be in a one-sided relationship is a revelation all of us would put off wanting to discover or acknowledge.
 No thanks, I’ll stay in my toxic dynamic for another week before I think about it!

-But when it all gets too much and it becomes painfully obvious that there’s something very wrong going on, you need to try and find the one-sided relationship signs in your dynamic.
-With the help of psychotherapist Dr. Aman Bhonsle (Ph.D., PGDTA), who specializes in relationship counseling and Rational Emotive Behavior Therapy, let’s uncover all there is to know about one-sided relationships.
+But when it all gets too much and it becomes painfully obvious that you are deeply emotionally invested in someone who doesn’t feel the same way about you, you need to face the elephant in the room and stop turning a blind eye to the one-sided relationship signs in your dynamic.
+To help you face this uncomfortable truth, in this article, we explore the one-sided relationship psychology, causes, signs, and discuss the way forward, in consultation with Dr. Aman Bhonsle (Ph.D., PGDTA), who specializes in relationship counseling and Rational Emotive Behavior Therapy.

 What Is A One-Sided Relationship?